ahuacate/flexget/README.md

 - [ ] 00.00 Patches & Fixes

 ## 1.00 Setting Up Flexget
 FlexGet is a multipurpose automation tool for all of your RSS media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
-I use Flexget in conjunction with Filebot for post-processing and renaming all Flexget downloaded media.
+We use Flexget in conjunction with Filebot for post-processing and renaming all Flexget downloaded content.

 Flexget is a command line based application.
 Flexget uses YAML for configuration.
 A prebuilt YAML configuration file is available which is written to seek out documentaries and factual TV shows like Panoroma, Frontline and other informative News broadcasting.
 It consists of 3x files: